-Crucially for this briefing, IPS/LTIM categorizes migrants differently from administrative sources.
+Crucially for this briefing, IPS/LTIM categorises migrants differently from administrative sources.
 IPS asks respondents to name their primary “reason for migrating”, and classifies migrants accordingly.
 Administrative data, by contrast, classify migrants by the type of visa they were granted or on which they entered the UK.

-IPS/LTIM also differ from administrative data in terms of who is counted.
+IPS/LTIM also differs from administrative data in terms of who is counted.
 IPS covers only migrants intending to change their usual place of residence for one year or more.
 Visa and entry data also include short-term arrivals, who cannot always be distinguished from long-term migrants based on available data.

 IPS/LTIM data, unlike most administrative data, include migration of EU and British nationals.
 If work, study, family and asylum are considered “reasons for migration”, it makes little sense to consider EU migrants as a distinct category.
 If the four basic categories are thought of as different legal grounds for entry, however, then EU nationality (or more precisely EEA/Swiss nationality) can be sensibly considered a fifth category.